Chessington World of Adventures: Development history

-Development as resort

-On 22 May 2007, The Tussauds Group was taken over by Merlin Entertainments Ltd, which owns other brands such as Sea Life Centres.
-Besides Chessington, Merlin also purchased Alton Towers, the nearby Thorpe Park, and Madame Tussauds, which made Merlin the second largest entertainment operator in the world in terms of attendance numbers, behind Disney.
-As Chessington World of Adventures and Thorpe Park are located within 20 miles of each other, Merlin Entertainments has made efforts to market the two parks to different age groups: Thorpe Park caters to teenagers and young adults, while Chessington World of Adventures Resort is for families and people of all ages.
-In June 2007, the park opened the Safari Hotel next to Chessington Zoo, themed to a safari lodge.
+In 1994, the Forbidden Kingdom area was opened, including the new Terror Tomb dark ride replacing The 5th Dimension.
+The area was expanded the following season with Rameses Revenge, the park's first inverting ride.
+Also new for 1995 was an expansion of the Toy Town area, Seastorm in Pirates' Cove and the Carousel.
+By 1997, the park had a maximum capacity of 15,000 guests.

+In 1998, the Rattlesnake wild mouse coaster opened in Calamity Canyon.
+In 1999, Chessington opened the thrill ride Samurai in the Mystic East.

+In 2000, Beanoland opened on the former site of Circus World, with the new rides Billy's Whizzer and Rodger the Dodger's Dodgems.

+From this point, Chessington's development changed direction to focus exclusively on younger families, following nearby Thorpe Park being acquired by the Tussauds Group in 1998 and its future development planned as a park for older families and teenagers.
+Both parks are located 20 miles from each other.

+In 2004, the Land of the Dragons area opened, with the new family coaster Dragon's Fury.
+Also that year, Samurai was relocated to Thorpe Park and swapped for the Eclipse Ferris wheel, renamed Peeking Heights.

+In 2007, The Tussauds Group was merged with Merlin Entertainments Ltd, which owned other brands such as Sea Life Centres.
 2008 saw the opening of the Chessington Sea Life Centre.

-Also in 2010, the Wanyama reserve was opened, giving the Africa-themed Safari hotel guests a view of animals.
-The Wild Asia area was also added, with its KOBRA ride.
+The Wild Asia area was opened in 2010, featuring the new Kobra ride, as a revamp to the Beanoland area.
+Also in 2010, the Wanyama reserve was opened, giving the Safari hotel guests a view of animals.
 In 2011 the Ocean Tunnel and surrounding rooms in the Sea Life Centre were re-themed to Azteca.
-In 2012 a new land themed to Africa replaced ToyTown.
-In 2013, Chessington introduced Zufari: Ride Into Africa, with visitors touring the area in a safari truck.
-In the same year, the annual Halloween Hocus Pocus event included a new attraction, The Mystery of Hocus Pocus Hall, featuring projection-mapped visual effects.
+In 2012 a small new land named Africa replaced the ToyTown area.

+In 2013, Chessington introduced Zufari: Ride Into Africa, with visitors touring a new zoo area in a safari truck.

-In 2014, "nearly £15 million" was invested in the resort as the whole, with a new wing built next to the Safari Hotel, advertised as a second standalone hotel, named "Azteca Hotel".
-The Safari Hotel also received a second pool.
-Theme park developments for the year included the refurbishment of the Runaway Train roller coaster as Scorpion Express and Amazu Treetop Adventure, a children's raised play area within the zoo.
+Park developments for 2014 included the revamp of the Runaway Train as Scorpion Express and Amazu Treetop Adventure, a children's raised play area within the zoo.
 The park's annual Halloween event was rebranded Howl'O'Ween.
 Over the festive period Chessington launched the new Winter's Tail event, featuring a new seasonal show A Christmas Gift, as well as market stalls and a 60 ft Christmas tree.
 Attendance rose to 2.05 million guests in 2014, the second highest figure in the park's history, which previously peaked in 1995.

-2015 was advertised as "Year of the Penguins", introducing an updated Penguins of Madagascar Live: Operation Cheezy Dibbles show on the Madagascar stage, a rethemed "Jungle Bouncers" as "Penguins of Madagascar Mission: Treetop Hoppers" (since reverted to Berry Bouncers) and "Penguin Bay", a refurbished enclosure for the Zoo's Humboldt penguins.
-New Penguins of Madagascar themed suites also opened in the Safari Hotel.
-2015 also saw the Chessington Conservation Fund Evening relaunched as "Roar & Explore".
-The new event features night rides on Zufari: Ride into Africa! as well as child-friendly activities.
+2015 introduced an updated Penguins of Madagascar Live: Operation Cheezy Dibbles show on the Madagascar stage, a rethemed "Jungle Bouncers" as "Penguins of Madagascar Mission: Treetop Hoppers" and "Penguin Bay", and a refurbished enclosure for the Zoo's Humboldt penguins, together advertised as "Year of the Penguins".
 Chessington's attendance fell in 2015 to 1.65 million.
 The long-running Safari Skyway monorail closed midway through the year, after 29 years of service.